B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Examples

-Here, three representations of 0.3.
+The following are three representations of 0.3:

-Number line to represent tenths and hundredths
+Number line to represent tenths and hundredths:

-Number line to represent hundredths and thousandths
+Number line to represent hundredths and thousandths:

-Number line to position the numbers 5.2 and 5.32
+Number line to locate the numbers 5.2 and 5.32:

 Symbolic Representation